 Fit to Child: Backless

-In backless mode, the Oobr can be used for children over 4 years old, 40-100 lbs and 40-57″.
+In backless mode, the Oobr can be used for children over 4 years old, 40-100 pounds and 40-57″.
 Again, CSFTL recommends children be at least 5 years old before using a booster seat.
 The Oobr does not include a shoulder belt positioning strap for backless mode, as Clek recommends use of the high back if the child’s shoulder belt is not properly positioned when using the Oobr in backless mode.
 The rigid lower anchors can continue to be used in backless mode, and it is important that the child have a vehicle head restraint behind their head at all times.

-This child is 7 years old, 48 lbs and 48″.
+This child is 7 years old, 48 pounds and 48″.
 She is using the Oobr in backless mode and finds it quite comfortable.
 The removal of the back allows for a larger seating depth and more leg support.
 She also found it easy to buckle on her own and has an excellent belt fit, with the shoulder belt sitting flush with her body and crossing her collarbone evenly, and lap belt positioned low on the hips, touching the tops of the thighs.

-This child is almost 9, weighs 60 lbs and 54″.
+This child is almost 9, weighs 60 pounds and 54″.
 He’s over the legal minimum required age for a booster seat where he lives, so boosters can sometimes be a sticky situation for older children if their friends are no longer using them.
 He loves that the Oobr looks more like the vehicle seat, so it’s not as much like a “kid booster”.
 He knows he needs a booster for another couple of years yet, and he likes the cushion of the Oobr in backless mode, but did find the leg support a little bit lacking.

 The Oobr features a thick layer of foam in the seat bottom, offering maximum comfort for the child’s bottom on every ride.